-The LVR function is always enabled with a specific LVR voltage V{LVR} , which is fixed at 2.1V.
-If the supply voltage of the device drops to within a range of $0.9V\sim V{LVR}$ such as might occur when changing the battery in battery powered applications, the LVR will automatically reset the device internally and the LVRF bit in the RSTFC register will also be set to 1.
-For a valid LVR signal, a low supply voltage, i.e., a voltage in the range between $0.9V\sim V{LVR}$ must exist for a time greater than that specified by t{LVR} in the LVR/LVD characteristics.
+If the supply voltage of the device drops to within a range of $0.9V \sim V{LVR}$ such as might occur when changing the battery, the LVR will automatically reset the device internally and the LVRF bit in the RSTFC register will also be set to 1.
+For a valid LVR signal, a low supply voltage, i.e., a voltage in the range between $0.9V \sim V{LVR}$ must exist for a time greater than that specified by t{LVR} in the LVR/LVD Electrical Characteristics.
 If the low supply voltage state does not exceed this value, the LVR will ignore the low supply voltage and will not perform a reset function.
-Note that the LVR function will be automatically disabled when the device enters the IDLE or SLEEP mode.
+The actual V{LVR} value can be selected by the LVS7~LVS0 bits in the LVRC register.
+The actual t{LVR} value can be selected by the TLVR1~TLVR0 bits in the TLVRC register.
+If the LVS7~LVS0 bits are changed to some different values by environmental noise, the LVR will reset the device after a delay time, t{SRESET} .
+When this happens, the LRF bit in the RSTFC register will be set to 1.
+After power-on the register will have the value of 01010101B.
+Note that the LVR function will be automatically disabled when the device enters the SLEEP/IDLE mode.